 - Section 17A(b)(3)(F) of the Act,

-which requires, among other things, that the rules of a clearing agency, such as NSCC, must be designed to promote the prompt and accurate clearance and settlement of securities transactions, to assure the safeguarding of securities and funds which are in the custody or control of the clearing agency or for which it is responsible, and to protect investors and the public interest;
+which requires, among other things, that the rules of a clearing agency must be designed to assure the safeguarding of securities and funds which are in the custody or control of the clearing agency or for which it is responsible and to protect investors and the public interest; and

 IV.
 Procedure: Request for Written Comments

-The Commission requests that interested persons provide written submissions of their views, data, and Start Printed Page 12970arguments with respect to the issues identified above, as well as any other concerns they may have with the Proposed Rule Change.
+The Commission requests that interested persons provide written submissions of their views, data, and arguments with respect to the issues identified above, as well as any other concerns they may have with the Proposed Rule Change.
 In particular, the Commission invites the written views of interested persons concerning whether the Proposed Rule Change is consistent with Section 17A(b)(3)(F) of the Act,

 or any other provision of the Act, or the rules and regulations thereunder.
 Although there do not appear to be any issues relevant to approval or disapproval that would be facilitated by an oral presentation of views, data, and arguments, the Commission will consider, pursuant to Rule 19b-4(g) under the Act,